21 February 2024

 Fibre optic cables – these are the lifelines of your internet connection as they carry data

-Connectors – these are used to join fiber optic cables together or to connect them to other equipment.
+Connectors – these are used to join fibre optic cables together or to connect them to other equipment.
 They ensure that the light signals are aligned perfectly for minimal loss of data.

 Termination points – also known as optical network terminals or ONTs, these devices convert the light signals back into electrical signals that your devices can use.